-An experienced, degreed, certified behaviorist & trainer.
+An experienced, degreed, board certified behaviorist & trainer.
 Flexible evening & weekend hours.
 Reasonable rates.

 Need to teach practical obedience skills for home and in public?
 Want to stop serious, scary or aggravating behavior problems?
 Carmen LeBlanc, a Certified Animal Behaviorist and Certified Professional Dog Trainer, will help your pet become the enjoyable, trustworthy companion you want.